English public school football games: Games between clubs

 School association football clubs (and other sports) were a central part of life at 19th century English public schools.
 In "Five years at an English University" (1852), American Charles Bristed describes his time at Cambridge University in the 1840s.
-During a discussion on Eton and Rugby School (drawn upon letters from former students there) he states: "[A boy is] proud of the house he belongs to as a man of his college; though in cricket and association football clubs, in regular "long boats" and aquatic sweepstakes, in running and leaping races, he competes with the whole school, yet he belongs to a association football club in the autumn, which includes the twenty or thirty boys boarding in his own house and thus matches are made between houses as between colleges".
+During a discussion on Eton and Rugby School (drawn upon letters from former students there) he states: "[A boy is] proud of the house he belongs to as a man of his college; though in cricket and association football clubs, in regular "long boats" and aquatic sweepstakes, in running and leaping races, he competes with the whole school, yet he belongs to an association football club in the autumn, which includes the twenty or thirty boys boarding in his own house and thus matches are made between houses as between colleges".
 Significantly this shows evidence of the first organised competitions between association football teams not just within schools but between them.
 For competitions to take place between colleges it would clearly require some agreement over rules of the game.
 This necessity, combined with the availability of sufficient time and money to pursue the sport, was the driving force that led to the creation of modern association football rules by people who had studied or taught at English public schools and universities.
 This quotation also points to the establishment in English public schools of the "football season" which to this day begins without fail in Autumn.